 In Medellin, try the Tiger Hostel – less of a party hostel than others in the area.
 Breakfast is not included, but a shared kitchen is available.
 A dorm bed costs $10 USD and up to $35 USD for private rooms.

-Which budget travel destinations would you add to the list?
+Which budget travel destinations are you excited to visit next?